inclavare-containers/TNG/docs/configuration.md

 ### Field Descriptions

 - **`ingress_mode`** (IngressMode): Specifies the method for inbound traffic, which can be `mapping`, `http_proxy`, or `netfilter`.
+- **`encap_in_http`** (EncapInHttp, optional): HTTP encapsulation configuration.
+- **`web_page_inject`** (boolean, optional, default is `false`): When enabled, this option injects a header bar at the top of the webpage to display the remote attestation status of the current page, providing strong awareness of remote attestation to browser users.
+Note that this feature requires the `encap_in_http` field to be specified simultaneously.
 - **`no_ra`** (boolean, optional, default is `false`): Whether to disable remote attestation.
 Setting this option to `true` indicates that the tng uses a standard X.509 certificate for communication at this tunnel endpoint without triggering the remote attestation process.
 Please note that this certificate is a fixed, embedded P256 X509 self-signed certificate within the tng code and does not provide confidentiality, hence **this option is for debugging purposes only and should not be used in production environments**.
 This option cannot coexist with `attest` or `verify`.
 - **`attest`** (Attest, optional): If this field is specified, it indicates that the tng acts as an Attester at this tunnel endpoint.
 - **`verify`** (Verify, optional): If this field is specified, it indicates that the tng acts as a Verifier at this tunnel endpoint.